team-perfect-deliverables/charlie/README.md

 and the side bet rule sets -5 as the side bet.
 IPlayer receives the blackjack message and adds 15 minus 5 or 10 to the bankroll.
 The table invokes _setHid_ on ISideBetView to signal the side bet outcome.

+###Advisor
+This plugin passively monitors the player and when a play discrepancy is detected, it issues a warning.
+For instance, suppose we have Ace vs. 10+6.
+The Basic Strategy says hit.
+However, if the player presses stay, Advisor offers it advice to hit.

+The plugin, as with the others, is in charlie.props:

+    charlie.advisor

+As with the other plugins, the class must be the fully qualified class name.

+The allowed responses from advisor are the strings:
+* HIT
+* STAY
+* DOUBLE-DOWN
+* SPLIT

+Note uppercase is required.

+By default is no advising even if Advisor has been successfully loaded.
+The player must enable advising.

+When

 ###A quasi-plugin
 There is one other plugin-like interface: *IUi*.